bitExpert/disco/docs/intro/getting-started.md

 ## Prerequisites

-Disco needs at least [PHP](http://php.net) 7.0 since Disco relies on the [return type declarations](http://php.net/manual/en/functions.returning-values.php#functions.returning-values.type-declaration) feature introduced with PHP 7.0.
+Disco needs at least [PHP](http://php.net) 7.1 to run.
+Disco relies on the [return type declarations](http://php.net/manual/en/functions.returning-values.php#functions.returning-values.type-declaration) feature introduced with PHP 7.0 as well as the `ocramius/proxy-manager` package which in the current version is only compatible with PHP 7.1.

 ## Installation